barlind/bleurgh/README.md

 # Purge multiple keys at once
 bleurgh user-123 product-456 article-789

+# Purge ALL cache for services (ignores keys and defaults)
+bleurgh --all

 # Purge cache in production environment
 bleurgh product-456 --env prod